 8.1 Objective and extend of the personal data processing by the NIC.GP

 The NIC.GP collects and handles the personal data of the contact person within the framework of the realization of its tasks as a registry, in accordance with the legal provisions as well as the particular provisions hereafter.
-The NIC.GP can also handle personal data for other purposes, or transmit them to third parties, as far as the concerned contact person gave his agreement or that his approval exists in an implicit way.
+The NIC.GP can also handle personal data with partners to process backup of its data or for internal technical requirements.
+In this case the NIC.GP ensures that the partners respect the General Regulations on Data Protection.
+The NIC.GP does not transmit any data to third parties for other purposes.
 By recognizing the present general terms, the holder approves the personal data transmission of the contact person by the NIC.GP with national and foreign authorities within the framework of civil procedures, administrative and penal.

 The applicant and/or the holder is responsible to the fact that the concerned people approved the communication with the NIC.GP of the personal data mentioned by the applicant and/or the holder in the request for registration or the later requests for modification, and that they agree that the NIC.GP handles these data.